 Here ,the director is neither Capra nor Sirk ,but he did his best to make up for his obvious lack of means .

-And the screenplay is not that derivative:a little girl suffers from Hodgkins' disease ,she knows that soon she is going to die and she wish she could live till next Xmas ;but when the good physician looks at the calendar ,it reads :November 20th.So why not bringing forward the celebration?
+And the screenplay is not that derivative:a little girl suffers from Hodgkins' disease ,she knows that soon she is going to die and she wishes she could live till next Xmas ;but when the good physician looks at the calendar ,it reads :November 20th.So why not bring forward the celebration?

 If the trick should succeed,all the people on the street must make their peace with one another.And not let the cat out of the bag.